Blockade of the Gaza Strip: 2010–2011 freedom flotillas

 Following the Gaza flotilla raid, a coalition of 22 NGOs assembled in July 2011 a flotilla of 10 vessels and 1,000 activists to breach the blockade.

-The vessels docked in Greece in preparation for the journey to Gaza.
-However, the Greek government announced that it would not allow the vessels to leave for Gaza, and the Hellenic Coast Guard stopped three vessels attempting to evade the travel ban and leave port.
+The vessels docked in Greece in preparation for the journey to Gaza, but the Greek government announced that it would not allow the vessels to leave for Gaza, and the Hellenic Coast Guard stopped three vessels attempting to evade the travel ban and leave port.
 On 7 July, most activists left for home, leaving only a few dozen to continue the initiative.
 On 16 July, the French yacht Dignite Al Karama was allowed to leave port after informing Greek authorities that its destination was Alexandria, Egypt.
-Instead, the yacht headed directly for Gaza.
+The yacht then headed directly for Gaza.
 The Israeli Navy stopped the Dignite Al Karama about 65 kilometers off Gaza.
 After the boat was warned and refused to turn back, it was surrounded by three Israeli naval vessels and boarded by Shayetet 13 commandos, who took it over.
 The boat was then taken to Ashdod.
 Ultimately, the Freedom Flotilla sailing did not take place.